 Want a hard working task light that doesn’t look like a task light?
 Enter the Gio Task Light.
-This elegant light provides the soft-yet-focused light needed to prevent eye strain while doing computer work, while looking like an art piece.
+This elegant light provides the soft-yet-focused light needed to prevent computer produced eye strain, all while looking like an art piece.
 Gio’s head pivots 90 degrees, allowing you to shine its generous light directly on your working area and reduce glare.
 It’s sleek, seamless shape was inspired by the revolutionary Italian lighting styles of the 1970s.

 Comes in: Carbon, Forest, Sedona, Snow, Stone

 Vibe: Structural, Bold, Elegant

 The Halcyon Table Light

 The Halcyon Table Light is an easy, versatile addition to any reading space.
 Whether you’re reading in bed, or cozy on the couch, Halcyon provides a focused beam of light that makes it easy to see fine print.
 When you’re ready to relax, simply switch the direction of Halcyon’s removable head, dim the light using our custom dimmer switch, and kick back.